ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 In 2007, TCP was the dominant consumer of this work, and proposals were typically discussed in the Internet Congestion Control Research Group (ICCRG).
-The Datagream Congestrion Copntrol Protocol (DCCP) was developed as a method for developing congestion control algorithms for datagram flows.
+The Datagram Congestion Control Protocol (DCCP) was developed as a method for developing congestion control algorithms for datagram flows.